 - Onboarding functionality has been designed for all new features.

 How will you measure the quality of implementation?

 These items answer the question: did the development team build what was defined in the requirements and design specs?
 Metrics revolve around functional tests and manual demonstrations showing that every story/task was implemented according to specification.

 - The functionality of all features matches the requirements (front-end and back-end).

 - The implementation of the UX design in all form factors (web, tablet, phone, etc.) matches what was defined by the design team and approved by the Product Manager.

 These items answer the typical questions that the development team considers “QA.”

 - No severity 1 bugs are present (or whatever categorization you use).

-- Product performs according to the established metrics (page load time, number of concurrent sessions, etc).
+- The product performs according to the established metrics (page load time, number of concurrent sessions, etc.).

 - The product is stable and doesn’t crash or hang.